 In view of the well-established risks of bleeding associated with DAPT beyond 12 months, and the lack of evidence of a benefit in the prevention of ischaemic complications, routine extension of DAPT beyond 6 months after new-generation DES implantation in SCAD cannot be recommended based on currently available data.
-Observational data from new-generation zotarolimus-eluting and everolimus-eluting stents suggest that even shorter durations of DAPT may be sufficient.^{872,873} In the OPTIMIZE trial, clinical non-inferiority of 3 months vs. 12 months of DAPT was assessed in patients undergoing PCI with zotarolimus-eluting stents.804 The rate of net adverse clinical events did not differ between short-term DAPT and extended-duration DAPT (6.0% vs. 5.8%, respectively; risk difference, 0.17; 95% Cl -1.52 to 1.86).
+Observational data from new-generation zotarolimus-eluting and everolimus-eluting stents suggest that even shorter durations of DAPT may be sufficient.
+872,873 In the OPTIMIZE trial, clinical non-inferiority of 3 months vs. 12 months of DAPT was assessed in patients undergoing PCI with zotarolimus-eluting stents.
+The rate of net adverse clinical events did not differ between short-term DAPT and extended-duration DAPT (6.0% vs. 5.8%, respectively; risk difference, 0.17; 95% CI -1.52 to 1.86).
 Rates of bleeding, major or otherwise, were not statistically different.
 Owing to the paucity of high-quality data for a 3-month (or shorter) duration of DAPT with new-generation DES, this regimen should be reserved for patients at high risk of bleeding or requiring oral anticoagulation.

 In patients undergoing myocardial revascularization for high-risk ACS, DAPT is recommended for 1 year, irrespective of stent type.
 This recommendation is based on the early CURE study-which demonstrated a continuously increasing benefit of DAPT over ASA during the entire study follow-up period-as well as the more recent results of TRITON-TIMI 38 and PLATO, which showed a continuously increasing benefit of DAPT with the new more potent P2Y12-receptor blockers.
-After stenting for ACS, particularly STEMI, extended DAPT reduces the risk of stent thrombosis, re-infarction, and cardiovascular mortality,825 and more potent DAPTs are associated with the greatest post-ACS clinical benefits of any type.830 It is important to inform patients and their physicians about the need to avoid premature discontinuation of DAPT.
+After stenting for ACS, particularly STEMI, extended DAPT reduces the risk of stent thrombosis, re-infarction, and cardiovascular mortality, and more potent DAPTs are associated with the greatest post-ACS clinical benefits of any type.
+It is important to inform patients and their physicians about the need to avoid premature discontinuation of DAPT.

-In summary, it is recommended that DAPT be administered for at least 1 month after BMS implantation in SCAD,86 for 6 months after new-generation DES implantation in SCAD,86 and for up to 1 year in patients after ACS, irrespective of revascularization strategy.180 clopidogrel metabolism, a drug interaction that has little, if any, clinical relevance.
+In summary, it is recommended that DAPT be administered for at least 1 month after BMS implantation in SCAD, for 6 months after new-generation DES implantation in SCAD, and for up to 1 year in patients after ACS, irrespective of revascularization strategy.